aleph-im/aleph-whitepaper/chapters/03-specification.md

 - For smart contracts/VMs, it should be recomputed from last committed, signed and non revoked (no litigation) onchain state.
 - For aggregates (user hash tables) from the last onchain commit for each key.
 - For posts, from the original post plus all the amends.
 If last amend contains all the fields, original plus last amend is acceptable.

+[^3]: Underlying blockchain of choice address and linked public key.